aquilesC/aquiles.me/content/build trust in a team.md

-There are many models to explain trust in a group of people. [@ianuzzi2017] settles for one that relies on three pillars, which in turn were adapted from [@gillespie2009]
+There are many models to explain trust in a group of people. [@ianuzzi2017] settles for one that relies on three pillars, which in turn were adapted from [@gillespie2009], or perhaps more accurate from [@burke2007]

 - Honesty:
    I *trust* you if I believe that you won't screw me up